Sitecore-Community/docs/index.md

 ---

 ### What is this?
 This is a *community-driven* collection of developer resources - including blogs, videos, downloadble resources, and references to official documentation.
-Please note that although Sitecore employees contribute, this is not official Sitecore documetnation.
+Please note that although Sitecore employees contribute, this is not official Sitecore documentation.

-### Can I contribute?
+### May I contribute?
 Make a **[pull request](https://github.com/Sitecore-Community/Sitecore-Community-Docs)** or get in touch with Martina Welander ([maw@sitecore.net](maw@sitecore.net) / [@mhwelander](http://twitter.com/mhwelander)).

 ---------------------------------------